 We're a real bricks & mortar store with a website that works in addition to the business.
-It's not our primary focus but serves a purpose.
+It's not our primary focus but serves I'm optimistic for winter.
+There are a lot of a purpose.
 We probably need to spend more time on it as it's an area of growth but I prefer meeting people in the shop.
-It serves more as a 'look book' so people can see what we have in the shop and then drive over to see us.
-How do you suggest brands work with retailers to ensure eCommerce assets are communicated efficiently from brands to your team?
-Most of the brands we work with have good online web-content that we can utilize but it's important for us to get the brands down to visit us in the shop and provide staff training.
-It's even better when they bring donuts.
-Are you doing anything innovative to give your consumers unique products/ experiences?
-We focus on providing an experience that you can't get online, dedicated help and advice from someone who loves the products they sell and is super stoked that they have chosen them to spend their hard-earned cash with.
-We run demos on our SUPs on the local canal and E-Skate demos in the local park so people can try before they buy.
+It serves more as are desperate to get away, so we're expecting a 'look book' so people can see what we have in the shop and then drive over to see us.
+How do you suggest brands work with turns up this side of Christmas! retailers to ensure eCommerce assets are communicated efficiently from brands to vour team?
+Most of the brands we work with have good online web-content that we can utilize but it's How do you predict price rises in fuel will important for us to get the brands down to It's even better when they bring donuts. currently get customers driving up to see us Are you doing anything innovative to give your consumers unique products/ We focus on providing an experience that you can't get online, dedicated help and advice prices increasing we're going to get hit either from someone who loves the products they sell and is super stoked that they have chosen them to spend their hard-earned cash with. and E-Skate demos in the local park so people can try before they buy.
 We are also currently working on a secret 'store-driver' idea that we hope to launch next month which will entice more people to come and visit us!
-We're fairly active on the normal social channels and we even tried TikTok a little but I'm too old for that shit and to be honest I don't really understand what's going on there.
-How can physical retail overcome giant online retailers?
+We're fairly Have you experienced price rises from active on the normal social channels and we even tried TikTok a little but I'm too old to create solutions for these challengesor for that shit and to be honest I don't really understand what's going on there. online retailers?

-There's got to be a point of difference.
-A lot of customers want the cheapest items as fast as they can possibly get them, that's where Amazon kills it.
-We aren't interested in stealing their business.
-We provide customers excellent customer service and have a sick shop that can't be faked.
-I love it when a new customer opens the front door, walks in, smiles and says 'wow' ... for me that's what it's all about.
+lot of customers want the cheapest items as fast as they can possibly get them, that's but I'm sure we'll experience more people where Amazon kills it.
+We aren't interested in excellent customer service and have a sick shop that can't be faked.
+I love it when a new customer opens the front door, walks in, Talk to us about your online game has smiles and says 'wow' ... for me that's what it's all about.
 Can you talk to us about any lessons learnt or thoughts on the future?